Developing and Evaluating Complex Interventions (online) (fully booked)

 Intermediate (some prior knowledge)

-This course will provide participants with an understanding of the complex intervention research process.
+This online course will provide participants with an understanding of the complex intervention research process.
 Presentations and activities will relate to the main concepts of developing/identifying and evaluating complex interventions and support participants to apply the principles to their own research.
 It will focus on the overarching considerations required to develop complex intervention research projects, rather than the details of study design, and enable researchers to develop and conduct research that will provide the most useful evidence for decision making.
 The course will be structured around the MRC/NIHR Framework for Developing and Evaluating Complex Interventions.
 There will be a mix of lectures and small group activities to put learning into practice.

 The course will run from 10am-1pm each day (equating to 2.5 days of training for payment purposes) and covers: